-Weather and geography like this – a misty day in Glacier Bay National Park, a world of tidewater glaciers, brown bears and humpback whales – inspired me to write my novel, JIMMY BLUEFEATHER.
-Twelve years in the making, the novel was released to strong acclaim on September 1, 2015 by Alaska Northwest Books.
-I’ll be on a book tour from Juneau (9/28) to Missoula (11/4) hitting many cities and towns in the Pacific Northwest, mostly in Washington and Oregon (Spokane 9/30, Bellingham 10/6, Bainbridge Island 10/8, Seattle 10/10, Olympia 10/11, Portland 10/13, Sisters and Redmond 10/23-24 and Missoula 11/4.
+Weather and geography like this – a misty day in Alaska’s Glacier Bay National Park, a world of tidewater glaciers, brown bears and humpback whales – inspired me to write my novel, JIMMY BLUEFEATHER.
+Twelve years in the making, the novel was released to strong acclaim (starred reviews in Kirkus and Library Journal) on September 1, 2015 by Alaska Northwest Books.
+I’ll be on a book tour from Juneau (9/28/15) to Missoula (11/4/15) hitting many cities and towns in the Pacific Northwest: Spokane 9/30, Bellingham 10/6, Bainbridge Island 10/8, Seattle (Ravenna Third Place Books) 10/10, Olympia (private reading at Maria Ruth’s house) 10/11, Portland (Annie Bloom’s) 10/13, Corvallis (Grassroots Books) 10/14, Sisters and Redmond (Paulina Springs Bookstores) 10/23-24, and Missoula (Fact & Fiction) 11/4.
 I hope to see you along the way.

 Ferns with raindrops in Alaska’s Tongass National Forest, at 17 million acres, the largest of 156 national forests in the U.S.